talpor/django-dashing/docs/getting-started.rst

 **WIDGET_CONFIGS**

-A widget name -> {key: value} dictionary holding any additional configuration values needed for some of your ``INSTALLED_WIDGETs``, such as API keys.
+A widget name -> {key: value} dictionary holding any additional configuration values needed for some of your ``INSTALLED_WIDGETS``, such as API keys.

 Default: